 I’ve been interested in note taking for years.
-(I felt like I had to be to finish my PhD…)
+(I had to be to finish my PhD…)

 This page is an entry point for the articles and posts I’ve written on note taking over the years.
 While it stands alone, it also includes plenty of links that give additional info on specific aspects of note taking.